Privacy Planting Brings Beauty, Color and Peace

 Lack of garden cohesiveness and an increasingly busy road made this homeowner want to re-envision their front yard plantings.
 Originally, a series of lilacs and Rose of Sharon shrubs had been planted in a row, with each shrub in its own mulched circle.

-Garden Design Maine came up with a design that would create a 1,000-square foot garden to provide increased privacy for the yard, cut down on road noise, and offer four seasons of interest.
+Garden Design Maine came up with a design that would create a 1,000-square foot garden and provide increased privacy for the yard, cut down on road noise, and offer four seasons of interest.

 Chosen Design

-Garden Design Maine opted to keep two of the taller lilacs and one desirable Rose of Sharon in place, but removed all other shrubs and plantings.
-Sod was removed to create a unified, continuous 1,000-square foot garden bed along the length of the road.
+Garden Design Maine opted to keep two of the taller lilacs and one desirable Rose of Sharon, removing all other shrubs and plantings.
+Sod was also removed to create a unified, continuous 1,000-square foot garden bed along the length of the road.
 A layered design using a combination of evergreens and deciduous shrubs would provide year-round privacy once fully matured, while also offering flowers and colorful foliage in spring, summer and fall.

 Fall 2023

 This picture, taken a few months after planting, shows the progression of the garden.
 The shrubs settled in and grew nicely, the hydrangeas provided lovely first season blooms - even after being nipped by deer!
-Some perennials that were planted to fill in space while the evergreens mature provided great pops of additional color.
-Additionally, about 500 spring-blooming bulbs were added.
+Perennials were planted to fill in space and provide great pops of color while the evergreens mature.
+500 spring-blooming bulbs were also added.

 Spring 2024